 DOSAGE AND ADMINISTRATION

-The recommended starting dose of Miacalcin Injection in hypercalcemia is 4 I.U./kg body weight every 12 hours by subcutaneous or intramuscular injection.
-If the response to this dose is not satisfactory after one or two days, the dose may be increased to 8 I.U./kg every 12 hours.
-If the response remains unsatisfactory after two more days, the dose may be further increased to a maximum of 8 I.U./kg every 6 hours.
+The recommended starting dose of Miacalcin injection for early treatment of hypercalcemia is 4 International Units/kg body weight every 12 hours by subcutaneous or intramuscular injection.
+If the response to this dose is not satisfactory after one or two days, the dose may be increased to 8 International Units/kg every 12 hours.
+If the response remains unsatisfactory after two more days, the dose may be further increased to a maximum of 8 International Units/kg every 6 hours.

-Miacalcin vials should be inspected visually.
+Visually inspect Miacalcin vials.
+Miacalcin injection is a clear, colorless, solution.
 If the solution is not clear and colorless, or contains any particles, or if the vial is damaged, do not administer the solution.